 As tax expert Joseph J. Thorndike said in a Washington Post podcast, “Presidents are for tax paying purposes private citizens and just like every other taxpayer in the country they’re tax returns are private.
 There’s no special law applied to presidents.”

-Trump’s tax returns could finally answer questions people have about his business dealings, perhaps most importantly his relationship with Russia.
+That said, Trump’s tax returns could finally answer questions people have about his business dealings, perhaps most importantly his dealings with Russia.
 As Politico notes, Trump has said that “the reason they blame Russia [for hacking into Democratic emails] is they are trying to tarnish me with Russia.
 I know about Russia, but not about the inner workings.
 I have no business there and no loans from Russia.
 I have a great balance sheet.”

 Given questions swirling around his administration and its possible ties to Russia, Trump’s tax returns might reveal what his dealings are with Russia.